 The research was published in Sustainable Energy and Fuels.

 Reference: “Roll-to-roll slot-die coated P–I–N perovskite solar cells using acetonitrile based single step perovskite solvent system” by Daniel Burkitt, Rahul Patidar, Peter Greenwood, Katherine Hooper, James McGettrick, Stoichko Dimitrov, Matteo Colombo, Vasil Stoichkov, David Richards, David Beynon, Matthew Davies and Trystan Watson, 4 May 2020, Sustainable Energy and Fuels.

 SPECIFIC Innovation & Knowledge Centre aims to reduce carbon emissions from buildings by developing a range of technologies that use solar energy to generate, store and release heat and electricity in buildings.
-The centre works at all scales from the fundamental lab science to full-scale demonstration on buildings and works with industry partners to bring new technologies to market.
+The center works at all scales from the fundamental lab science to full-scale demonstration on buildings and works with industry partners to bring new technologies to market.
 SPECIFIC is led by Swansea University and is funded by the European Regional Development Fund through the Welsh Government, Innovate UK and EPSRC.